 Mike on Civil Liberties and Individual Freedoms

 I am committed to protecting our civil liberties — one of the principles upon which our country was founded.
-I was one of 66 House Members to oppose the USA PATRIOT Act in 2001.
+I was one of 66 House Members to oppose the USA PATRIOT Act.
 We must give law enforcement the tools they need to keep us safe.
 However, the PATRIOT Act is a bad law because it failed to protect our cherished civil liberties.

 I was outraged in the summer of 2013 to learn that the federal government was obtaining information from major phone and internet providers about telephone calls, emails, and other internet activity to and from the United States.
-Federal officials argued that this bulk data collection was permissible under the PATRIOT Act and that U.S. citizens were not being targeted.
+Federal officials argued that this bulk data collection was permissible under the PATRIOT Act and U.S. citizens were not being targeted.
 This is an incredible overreach and a clear invasion of privacy.
 A better balance must be struck between giving law enforcement the means to monitor potential terrorists and preserving the freedoms terrorists seek to destroy.
-In the 113th Congress, I co-sponsored H.R.
-3361, the USA FREEDOM Act, to ensure that the rights of Americans were protected by limiting the scope of the PATRIOT Act.
-Unfortunately the legislation was significantly altered to the point that it did very little to protect our rights and I did not support the bill when it passed the House.

 I opposed the FISA Amendments Act of 2008, which passed the House by a narrow margin of 213-197.
 The original FISA legislation permitted wire-tapping with warrants obtained from judges in special courts who could examine evidence in camera, that is, in secret, if national security might be compromised by a discussion in open court.
 The new bill failed, in my opinion, to protect our citizens from unconstitutional intrusions, and although it made some improvements, I could not support it.
 I believe that individual liberty and the constitutional separation of powers both demand warrants authorizing surveillance.

-I have been filing the “Black Box Privacy Protection Act” since 2006 to clarify who has control over the information recorded by a vehicle’s “black box”.
+I have been filing the “Black Box Privacy Protection Act” for years to clarify who has control over the information recorded by a vehicle’s “black box”.
 My legislation stipulates that all data collected by the event data recorder (EDR) are the property of the vehicle owner.
 Nothing could be retrieved by anyone else without a court order.